tharangar/java-for-interviews/DevOps/README.md

 puppet is an open-source software configuration management tool.
 It runs on many unix like systems as well as windows.

+### Agent / Master

+In this architecture, one or more servers run the puppet master application and puppet agent application runs on managed nodes (client servers), usually as a background service.

 Puppet follows a Master Slave Architecture.
 Slave of puppet send machine metadata or state to master.
 If there is change in the state , master does analysis on the data, and if any change is needed, send the required changes to the slave.
 Then slave does the changes, and sends a report back to master, of the changes.